Speaking to your doctor, dietitian or specialist nurse can be the start of getting help.

 They assess you and tell you about the right texture of food or fluid to help you swallow safely.

 Nutritionists can sometimes give useful help and advice during your cancer treatment.

 A nutritionist is a health specialist who knows about food and nutritional science.
 They also know about using nutrients to help people recover from illness.
 Nutritionists have different levels of education.
 It varies from little education to a bachelor's, master's, or doctoral degree.

-The term nutritionist or nutritional therapist is not a legally protected term.
-Anyone can use it.
-Nutritionists don't usually work in the NHS.
-You pay for their advice.
+The term nutritionist or nutritional therapist is not protected by law.
+That means anyone can use it.
+Nutritionists don't usually work in the NHS, although some might work alongside dietitians.